tascord/from_form/readme.md

 ### Things of note
 - If your type impliments `FromStr` but not `TryFrom<String>`, use the `#[from_str]` attr on the field.
+- The columns of your struct are available through `T::COLUMNS`